matus-barta/personal-web/blogposts/simple-nodejs-project.md

       - no-new-privileges:true # some security stuff not really needed
 ```

-#### GitHub actions
+#### GitHub Actions

 I was thinking to add part about GitHub Actions but honestly I don't understand it enough to run you thru it what it does.
-I based this on [Techno Tim's project LittleLink](https://github.com/techno-tim/littlelink-server/blob/master/.github/workflows/main.yml).
-Good GitHub Actions explanation by [Fireship on YT](https://www.youtube.com/watch?v=eB0nUzAI7M8).
+I based it on [Techno Tim's project LittleLink](https://github.com/techno-tim/littlelink-server/blob/master/.github/workflows/main.yml).
+Also good GitHub Actions explanation by [Fireship on YT](https://www.youtube.com/watch?v=eB0nUzAI7M8).

 ### Using the Healthcheck

-To start you will need machine running docker.
+To start, you will need machine running docker service.
 [See how to install docker on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).

-- For docker management I recommend Portainer, how to install [here](https://docs.portainer.io/start/install/server/docker/linux) and video how to install and use [here](https://www.youtube.com/watch?v=ljDI5jykjE8).
+- For docker management I recommend Portainer.
+How to install [here](https://docs.portainer.io/start/install/server/docker/linux), video how to install and use [here](https://www.youtube.com/watch?v=ljDI5jykjE8).
-- If you want to have Healthcheck accessible from internet you will need to setup NAT on your router to forward http traffic to the container or you can use Reverse Proxy like [Nginx Proxy Manager](https://www.youtube.com/watch?v=P3imFC7GSr0).
+- If you want to have the Healthcheck accessible from the internet, you will need to setup NAT on your router to forward http traffic to the container or you can use Reverse Proxy like [Nginx Proxy Manager](https://www.youtube.com/watch?v=P3imFC7GSr0).

-To automatically check Healthcheck is online I use [Uptime-Kuma](https://www.youtube.com/watch?v=r_A5NKkAqZM) with notifications sent to Telegram (or you can use Discord and many other messaging platforms)
+To automatically check the Healthcheck is online, I use [Uptime-Kuma](https://www.youtube.com/watch?v=r_A5NKkAqZM) with notifications sent to Telegram (or you can use Discord and many other messaging platforms)

-**Here are my Uptime-Kuma setting for Healthcheck**
+**Here are my Uptime-Kuma setting for the Healthcheck**
 ![Uptime-Kuma-Settings](/media/blog/simple-nodejs-project/uptime-kuma-settings.jpg)

 ## Ending thoughts

-Hope you find this simple project useful maybe for your homelab or as way to learn to make you own simple API.
-Healthcheck is not something made for real production or example "how it should be done".
-No I am just development and homelab enthusiast so if this has at least some usefulness I will be super extremely happy.
+Hope you find this simple project useful for your homelab or as a way to learn how to make you own simple API.
+Healthcheck is not something made for real production or as example "how it should be done".
+No I am just development and homelab enthusiast so, if this has at least some usefulness for you, I will be super extremely happy.
 Enjoy your day!